ehmatthes/py-bugger/README.md

 Brief Roadmap
 ---

-If this project is useful or interesting to people, here's a brief roadmap of where I'm planning to take it:
+If `py-bugger` is useful or interesting to people, here's a brief roadmap of where I'm planning to take it:

 - Check for a clean Git state before introducing any bugs.
 - Make a new commit after introducing bugs.